Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

  - `searchsploit apache | head` head shows only the top 10 results

  - Each of the results will have a path to where the exploit code file is located.
-For example for the above command the path is `exploits/php/remote/29316.py`
+For example for the above command the path is `php/remote/29316.py` the path can vary with upgrades

- - `searchsploit -x exploits/php/remote/29316.py` opens the exploit file.
+ - `searchsploit -x php/remote/29316.py` opens the exploit file.
+You can type `q` for quite to get out of the file and back to the terminal

 - So far I have only run scans.
 Gathered Ips and related info on vulnerabilities.
 Once I have this info now is the time to search for the exploits for these vulnerabilities.